 Viruses and diseases, such as HIV, can pass through breast milk to the baby.
-However, children that drink breast milk from their own mothers are often not being infected, because the baby has been given specific immunity having stayed in the mother’s womb.
-Doctors therefore do not recommend feeding infants with other people’s breast milk.
+However, children that drink breast milk from their own mothers are often not infected, because the baby has been given specific immunity having stayed in the mother’s womb.
+Doctors, therefore, do not recommend feeding infants with other people’s breast milk.

 Donor breast milk considerations

 A donor’s breast milk should be considered and handled as a human body substance.
 All donors must pass through a rigorous screening process similar to that used for donating blood, which includes an interview, serological screening, and physician consent.
 Serological screening includes testing for hepatitis B and C, HIV, and the human T cell leukemia virus.
 All milk must be properly collected, stored, pasteurized, and cultured.

 A breast milk bank should have a medical director and a governing board that includes physicians, dieticians, lactation consultants, nurses, and infection control representatives.
 Lactation consultants should oversee the daily operation of the milk bank.
 The services of dietary technicians and clerical support staff may also be needed.